 Tropical Storm Karen

 The biggest storm risk facing the country right now is from Tropical Storm Karen.
-The tropical storm threat brought the NWS' Twitter account back online today (Oct.
-4), though the lead NOAA account remains dark at the time of this report.
-All nonessential NOAA and NWS websites and social media accounts were shuttered on Oct.
-1. However, local NWS offices stayed active on social media throughout the week to keep people informed about possible local weather threats. [ 15 Weirdest Effects of Government Shutdown ]
+The tropical storm threat brought the NWS' Twitter account back online Friday, though the lead NOAA account remains dark at the time of this report.
+All nonessential NOAA and NWS websites and social media accounts were shuttered on Tuesday.
+However, local NWS offices stayed active on social media throughout the week to keep people informed about possible local weather threats.
+[15 Weirdest Effects of Government Shutdown]